SPECIAL SUBMISSIONS ONLY • Final deadlines have passed. If

 2. A trailer of the film emailed to us in .MOV format to promote your project on our website and social media (advantageous for short films as well).

-3. Exhibition format of your project will depend on the venue we program your film into, delivered no later than 14 days after acceptance (.MOV, DVD and Blu-Ray can be used in all venues, DCP and 35mm can only be used in one venue).
+3. Exhibition format of your project will depend on the venue we program your film into, delivered no later than 14 days after acceptance (various digital formats can be used in all venues, DCP and 35mm can only be used in one venue).

 4. Copies of press releases and additional press materials after acceptance ONLY, please do not send with submissions before you're accepted.
 It fills up the office with a lot of paper and product we end up having to recycle or throw away.